adobe/styleguide/opensource/doc-style.md

 ## Pull requests

-The pull request (PR) process is in place so that we can ensure changes made to the docs are the best changes possible.
+The pull request (PR) process is in place so that we can ensure changes made to the documentation are the best changes possible.
 A good PR will do some or all of the
 following:

 * Explain why the change is needed